alvachien/datastructure/README.md

 - The subject **Matrix** defines the matrix object.
 - The subject **Polynomial** defines the polynomial object.
 - The subject **SparseMatrix** defines the Sparse Matrix object.
+- The subject **ChineseChessGeneralsProblem** defines the Generals issue in Chinese Chess.
 - More to come.

 ### PROGRESS